12 Top Music Festivals & Events in Romania for Everyone

 Day tickets are around €72, but the admission fee for the entire festival gets to €160.
 For rock music lovers with kids, know their tickets cost half the amount of regular passes.
 You can also camp at the site for €22 for the entire festival.

 The Artmania festival takes place around the end of July in the Great Square of Sibiu.
-This year’s edition line-up includes names like Koiko, Sirenia and Asemic, but also Vulture Industries, Port Noir and Tesseract.
+This year’s edition line-up includes names like Satyricon, The Flower Kings, Borknagar, Monuments, Taine, Awake The Demons, and Alpha Q.

-Artmania is one of the events that won the European Festival Awards for Excellence & Passion thanks to its unique combination of artistic expressions and the way in which it promotes unusual cinematic language forms.
+Artmania is one of the events that won the European Festival Awards for Excellence & Passion thanks to its unique combination of artistic expressions and how it promotes unusual cinematic language forms.

 Even if you’re not going to the festival, there are many places to visit in Sibiu that will give you a taste of its bohemian atmosphere for which it is so well known in Romania.